-Since then, the European Commission has done its part of the work by submitting ambitious proposals that must now be improved on.
-This report wishes to contribute to the current debate in institutions, Member states and civil society to strengthen these proposals and convert them into tangible realities for all Europeans.
+Since then, the European Commission has done its part by submitting ambitious proposals that must now be built on.
+This report wishes to contribute to the current debate in institutions, Member States and civil society to strengthen these proposals and convert them into tangible realities for all Europeans.
 This executive summary highlights 10 findings and 20 recommendations from this report.